 Arriving at the bar I thought I better get these, I didn’t want him to have an embolism or anything.
 Sadly, the conversation didn’t help to distract from his frugal nature as he told me the list of things he wouldn’t spend money on and his preferred supermarket choices – it was fascinating hearing how he thought Waitrose was a rip-off, just what you want to talk about on a second date!

 After the drink, we then faced the typical cinema date awkwardness of:

 • Not knowing at which point to stop talking in the trailers

 • How to react to the annoying people talking in front of you?

-As the film came to an end and we made the painful ‘unbanterful’ walk to the car, I realised the BFG wasn’t for me.
+As the film came to an end and we made the painful ‘unbanterful’ walk to the car, I realized the BFG wasn’t for me.
 What good is a giant if you can’t wear your heels?

-So, as I returned home I sent the standard polite thank you text, before deleting his number, unmatching him on Tinder and beginning my next search.
+So, as I returned home I sent the standard polite thank you text, before deleting his number, unmatching him on Tinder, and beginning my next search.